turingschool/mod-0-curriculum/session2/index.md

 **Something to note:** When copying and pasting commands from the internet, do not include the `$`.
 It is meant to symbolize that a command is run from the terminal.

-If you want to further customize your command prompt, check out the [EZPrompt Generator](http://ezprompt.net/).

 **Apple recently changed its default profile to .zsh.**
-We are still using .bash in Mod-0 and beyond.
+We will be using zsh in Mod-0 and beyond.
+Another shell you may hear about is called bash.
 These shells mostly behave the same.
-We do not recommend you attempt to switch from .bash to .zsh right now.
-This will cause a lot of unnecessary pain at this point.
-Wait until you have some experience under your belt (Probably somewhere towards the end of Mod-1) before attempting a switch.
+You will learn how to start customizing your zsh shell in the Session 2 homework.

 Some follow up reading that is **Not Required**: [Apple Switches from .bash to .zsh - who cares and what does that even mean?](https://scriptingosx.com/2019/06/moving-to-zsh/)